 - How to know when to get crops planted for best success.

-- How to know how much to plant per person.
+- Know how much to plant per person.

 - How to make adjustments year by year to grow enough food for YOUR family's specific needs.